nytimes/react-tracking/README.md

 Both `@track()` and `useTracking()` expect two arguments, `trackingData` and `options`.

 - `trackingData` represents the data to be tracked (or a function returning that data)
-- `options` is an optional object that accepts three properties (the object passed to the decorator only also accepts a fourth `forwardRef` property):
+- `options` is an optional object that accepts three properties (the object passed to the decorator also accepts a fourth `forwardRef` property):
   - `dispatch`, which is a function to use instead of the default dispatch behavior.
 See the section on custom `dispatch()` [below](https://github.com/nytimes/react-tracking#custom-optionsdispatch-for-tracking-data).
   - `dispatchOnMount`, when set to `true`, dispatches the tracking data when the component mounts to the DOM.
 When provided as a function will be called in a useEffect on the component's initial render with all of the tracking context data as the only argument.
   - `process`, which is a function that can be defined once on some top-level component, used for selectively dispatching tracking events based on each component's tracking data.
 See more details [below](https://github.com/nytimes/react-tracking#top-level-optionsprocess).